Niftyz-Platform/documentation/docs/api/enterprise-features.md

 # Simple accounting

 Mintings are not paid one by one, based on volume and usage we'll charge a monthly fee making the accounting simple as it should be for a business.
+Currently default volume is locked to 5000 NFTs/mo.
+If you need higher limits please write down in your request.